Leadership & Service Awards

 This award recognizes groups and individuals who have demonstrated exceptional volunteer service through active and consistent participation in the community.
 Faculty, staff, individual students and/or student organizations are eligible.

-Best Service Project
+Best Service Project of Event

 This award is for an individual or group who plan a service or philanthropic project to benefit others and "do something" good for a community.
 Berry recognized student organizations are not eligible for this award.
 Examples include Up Til Dawn, The SOUP, Dr. Santa Claus, etc.